bgguna/profile/readme.md

 * add authentication
 * add ability to view/handle contact messages in the browser (requires auth)
 * add a `projects` section where my recent work will be summarised
-* add insight (commits, build version, etc.) tino profile sidebar
+* add insight (commits, build version, etc.) into profile sidebar
 * dockerise the application

 ### Components